tsileo/blobstash/README.md

 - Client only query the server and send blobs to it (the client take care of chunking/building blobs).
 - Read-only FUSE file system to navigate backups/snapshots

+## How it works

+When you perform a backup (either a file or a directory), the client first generate a random hash, [read the dir/read file byte by byte and split by chunk] [check if blob exists/if not upload it/start building meta data and sending to buffer] [if it's a directory, multiple parallel upload]
+[if something fail => rollback the meta so no stale data] [if ok=>dump the meta blob with command]
+[adding a snapshot for the filename/creating a backup meta]

 ### Snapshots

 If you backup a directory/file with the same filename more than once, it will be grouped as a snapshot.